Skip to main content

 What is a risk assessment template?

 A risk assessment is a systematic process for identifying hazards in the workplace, evaluating the likelihood and consequence of each hazard, and determining what controls are needed to eliminate or minimise the risk of harm.
-Under the model Work Health and Safety (WHS) Act administered by Safe Work Australia, a Person Conducting a Business or Undertaking (PCBU) must ensure, so far as is reasonably practicable, the health and safety of workers and others affected by the work.
-Risk assessments are one of the primary tools for meeting this duty.
+Under the model Work Health and Safety (WHS) Act 2011 administered by Safe Work Australia, a Person Conducting a Business or Undertaking (PCBU) must ensure, so far as is reasonably practicable, the health and safety of workers and others affected by the work.
+Risk assessments are one of the primary tools for meeting this duty and the documented output is what an inspector or insurer asks to see after an incident.

 Benefits of using this risk assessment template